bozdoz/wp-plugin-leaflet-map/readme.txt

 * Can I add a message to a marker?

-Yes: [leaflet-marker message="Hello there!" visible="true"], where visible designates if it is visible on page load.
+Yes: `[leaflet-marker message="Hello there!" visible="true"]`, where visible designates if it is visible on page load.
 Otherwise it is only visible when clicked.

+* Can I use your plugin with a picture instead of a map?

+Yes: Use `[leaflet-image source="path/to/image/file.jpg"]`.
+See screenshots 3 - 5 for help setting that up.

 Shoot me a question [@bozdoz](http://www.twitter.com/bozdoz/).